 Likewise, French startup Carbios developed an enzyme-based process that breaks down and purifies plastic items to make new and purer products, as well as recycling items into clothes that traditional recycling techniques can’t process.
 This enzymatic recycling also requires less energy and emits 17%-43% less greenhouse gas emissions than creating entirely virgin plastics.

 There is huge potential in enzymatic recycling.
-Scientists engineered a super-enzyme that can degrade plastic bottles six times faster than before in 2020 while researchers in Indonesia continue to be on the hunt for the most effective marine microbes that can break down plastics.
+Scientists engineered a super-enzyme that can degrade plastic bottles six times faster than before in 2020.
+Researchers in Indonesia continue to hunt for the most effective marine microbes that can break down plastics.

 Photo by: MacRebur Plastic